 header with 2xx responses including the percentage of the limit used.
 If a resource has multiple limits, the response header includes the greatest consumption percentage of all applicable speed and acceleration limits, omitting any user-based limits.

-For example, if a request is not throttled and is subject to both a speed and acceleration limit, and the current consumption is 92% of the speed limit and 50% of the acceleration limit then the header will list the consumption of the speed limit because it is higher than the current acceleration limit usage:
+For example, if a request is not throttled and is subject to both a speed and acceleration limit, and the current consumption is 92% of the speed limit and 50% of the acceleration limit, then the header lists the consumption of the speed limit because it is higher than the current acceleration limit usage:

 X-mp-rate-limit-percentage-used: 92